nickel-org/nickel.rs/README.md

 Floor
 =======

-This may or may not become and expressjs inspired web framework for Rust.
-At it's current stage it's actually just a very tiny experiment and far from being a full framework.
+Floor is supposed to be a simple and lightweight foundation for web applications written in Rust.
+It's API is inspired by the popular express framework for JavaScript.

+Some of the features are:

+* Easy handlers: A handler is just a function that takes an `Request` and `ResponseWriter`
+* Variables in routes.
+Just write `my/route/:someid`
+* Easy parameter access: `request.params.get(&"someid")`

 ##How to build Floor